itsadeadh2/batocera-filebrowser/README.md

 > [filebrowser](https://github.com/filebrowser/filebrowser) should now be running under http://batocera, serving the contents of `/userdata/roms`
 Username and password should be `admin`.

-> You might see a message saying `Something went wrong, File Browser is not in your path`, but don't worry, this is due to filebrowser not being installed at the expected default location.
-  It should still work as expected, but if you want to be sure, just run:
-  `/userdata/system/filebrowser --help`
-  if you see any output, you're good to go.

 ## Credits
 - [Batocera](https://batocera.org/)